Moree

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 193 active public transport stops in Moree, consisting of a mix of train and bus services.
-These stops are served by 24 individual routes, collectively offering 289 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically residing 296 meters from the nearest stop.
-As predominantly residential, most residents commute outward.
-The primary mode of transport is car at 92%, with 5% walking.
+Moree has 193 active public transport stops offering a mix of train and bus services.
+These are served by 24 individual routes, collectively providing 289 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically living 296 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode at 92%, while 5% walk.
 Vehicle ownership averages 1.4 per dwelling.

-According to the 2021 Census, a relatively low 8.3% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 41 trips per day across all routes, equating to approximately one weekly trip per individual stop.
-The accompanying map displays the 100 nearest stops to the location's centrepoint.
+According to the 2021 Census, only 8.3% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 41 trips per day across all routes, equating to approximately one weekly trip per stop.
+The map accompanying this data shows the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport